 Chen says when it comes to the future of artificial intelligence and information systems, “the world is the oyster.”

-(Billy Phitakoun is the recipient of the 2015-16 Hsinchun Chen and Hsaio-Hui Chow Scholarship.
+(Eve Kosten and Ruihan Ding are the recipients of the 2016-17 Hsinchun Chen and Hsaio-Hui Chow Scholarship.